Michigan Expungement attorney

 · the discharge from parole imposed for the conviction that the person seeks to expunge, or

 NOTE: if a person petitions to have a conviction expunged and is denied by the convicting court, the person is not permitted to re-file another petition concerning the same conviction until 3 years after the date the convicting court denies the petition, unless the convicting court specifies an earlier date for filing another petition in an order denying the petition.
-MCL 780.621(6)
+MCL 780.621d added (5)

 DEFINITIONS: